 the J.Crew long lady jacket in wool-boucle tweed

 This jacket, nor the matching skirt below, are available in tall.
 However once I discovered that it has a majority wool (not some synthetic wannabe fiber) fabric content, I took a chance on it.
 The braided detail and the brass buttons are A+

 The J.Crew Lady Jacket runs long through the torso though the sleeves are “bracelet length” or cropped, more so than I prefer.
 I am wearing this jacket in a size twelve, but I suspect I would be more comfortable in a size fourteen.

 the J.Crew mini skirt in wool-boucle tweed

 The J.Crew mini skirt has pockets that mimic the matching jacket.
 It also has the same braided trim and brass buttons.

 At sixteen inches long, this skirt is mini.
 Unfortunately, it is not available in tall.
 I am wearing a size fourteen because if something is short on me, it cannot also be fitted.

-tweed jacket: J.Crew • tweed skirt: J.Crew • coat: J.Crew • sweater: Lands’ End • flats: Sarah Flint ($50 off any regularly priced pairs with code SARAHFLINT-BALU) • earrings: J.Crew • sunglasses: Krewe • gloves: Portolano • tights: J.Crew • purse: Chanel (secondhand option here and here) • watch: Cartier (also here)
+tweed jacket: J.Crew • tweed skirt: J.Crew • coat: J.Crew • sweater: Lands’ End • flats: Sarah Flint (discount code: SARAHFLINT-CCLUCINDA1) • earrings: J.Crew • sunglasses: Krewe • gloves: Portolano • tights: J.Crew • purse: Chanel (secondhand option here and here) • watch: Cartier (also here)